 Restrictions on Use

-(Identify the item and cite the series), Texas Department of Criminal Justice Executive Director administrative correspondence and subject files.
+(Identify the item), Texas Department of Criminal Justice Executive Office speeches and presentations.
 Archives and Information Services Division, Texas State Library and Archives Commission.

 Detailed Description of the Records